abelnation/sequelize-migration-hello/README.md

 a database migration that can be applied while production code is running in the wild, ensuring backwards compatibility each step of the way.

+A simple web server is provided that allows you to interact with the app at each step of the way via simple get/post requests.

 The repo demonstrates 5 steps.

 1. Initial Setup (branch: `01-initial`)